Step 1: DOWNLOAD AND SAVE the form to your

 And so much more!

 Socialize and Learn

-All chapter members throughout Greater Phoenix are invited to attend.
+All chapter members throughout Greater Phoenix are invited to attend our Board meetings.
 Lunch is served, and there are plenty of ways to network and get to know other members, along with a wonderful keynote speaker.
-These are social and learning events you won't want to miss.

 Friends Make You Smart